TrenchBoot/linux/Documentation/security/launch-integrity/secure_launch_overview.rst

 Basic Boot Flow
 ===============

+Outlined here is summary of the boot flow for Secure Launch.
+A more detailed review of Secure Launch process can be found in the Secure Launch Specification, a link is located in the `Resources`_ section.

-Pre-launch: *Phase where the environment is prepared and configured to initiate the secure launch in the GRUB bootloader.*
+Pre-launch: *Phase where the environment is prepared and configured to initiate the secure launch by the boot chain.*

- - Prepare the CPU and the TPM for the launch.
+ - The SLRT is initialized and dl_stub is placed in memory.
  - Load the kernel, initrd and ACM [2]_ into memory.
  - Setup the TXT heap and page tables describing the MLE [1]_ per the specification.
+ - If non-UEFI platform, dl_stub is called.
+ - If UEFI platforms, SLRT registered with UEFI and efi-stub called.
+ - Upon completion, efi-stub will call EBS followed by dl_stub.
+ - The dl_stub will prepare the CPU and the TPM for the launch.
- - Initiate the secure launch with the GETSET[SENTER] instruction.
+ - The secure launch is then initiated with the GETSET[SENTER] instruction.

 Post-launch: *Phase where control is passed from the ACM to the MLE and the secure kernel begins execution.*